0xTamil/awesome-low-level/README.md

 - **[Understanding the Odin Programming Language](https://odinbook.com/)**: An introductory resource for learning Odin.
 - **[Learn Odin in Y Minutes](https://learnxinyminutes.com/odin/)**: A concise overview of Odin syntax.
 - **[Awesome Odin](https://github.com/jakubtomsu/awesome-odin)**: A collection of Odin libraries, tools, and community resources.

----

-If you're curious about different ways of thinking about programming, you can also experiment with less traditional languages such as Ante, Carp, Futhark, Forth, or Uxn.
+If you're curious about different ways of thinking about programming, you can also experiment with less traditional languages such as Ante, Carp, Futhark and Forth.
 Exploring these languages can expose you to programming concepts and ideas that are very different from what you'll encounter in C.

 ### Non-Procedural Languages